MaurizioFD/spotify-recsys-challenge/README.md

 while in the creative track participants can use external, public and freely available data sources to boost their system.

 ## Overview
 This repository contains all the approaches that we developed in order to solve the two tracks of the challenge.
+The paper describing our approach can be accessed [here](https://www.researchgate.net/publication/328086857_Artist-driven_layering_and_user's_behaviour_impact_on_recommendations_in_a_playlist_continuation_scenario).
 The rest of the document is organized in the following way:

    * **Setup:** gives an overview of the project structure and instructions on how to gather data and